On this page

 Canada Border Services Agency (CBSA) is responsible for carrying out enforcement functions related to immigration and refugee matters.
 These include detention, removals, investigations, and intelligence and immigration control functions overseas.

-IRB reports to Parliament through the Minister of Citizenship and Immigration, but the
+IRB reports to Parliament through the Minister of Immigration, Refugees and Citizenship Canada, but the

 IRB remains independent from